6.4 Examples of Process Modeling

 in the daughter

+variable.
 The activation of a process schedules an event to occur.
 In this case, the event is scheduled for the current time.
 Note that the daughter’s process starts after the mom completes the delay for driving to the field.
-Then, the mom immediately suspends using the suspend()

-function takes in an optional string parameter that labels the suspension point.
+function takes in the suspension that labels the suspension point.
 Now, let’s look at the daughter’s process.

 When the mom process activates the daughter, the daughter starts the delay to exit the van.
-After exiting the van, the daughter tells the mom process via the resumeProcess()
+After exiting the van, the daughter tells the mom process via the resume(mother.daughterExiting)

 function to resume.
 Recall, that the mom process immediately suspended while the daughter exited the van.
 The critical item to note is that a reference to the Mom

-entity is required to create the daughter instance.
-Thus, the daughter has a reference to the mom instance in the process routine.
+entity is required to create the daughter instance and the suspensions are public properties of the mother class.
+Thus, the daughter has a reference to the mom instance within the daughter’s process routine.

 val daughterProcess = process {